FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 #### Webservices in Python
 > :exclamation: For this tutorial Python v3.8.5, [pandas](https://pandas.pydata.org/) v1.1.3 and BridgeDb Webservices v0.9.0 were used.

-One of the biggest benefits of using BridgeDb's webservices is that these can be accessed using any programming language.
+One of the biggest benefits of using BridgeDb's webservices is that these can be accessed using most programming language.
 Python has become one of the leading programming languages in data science and predictive modelling.
 Despite the lack of a BridgeDb Python library we show here how to use the Webservices to perform the mappings suggested under [Cases](#Cases)

-We start by defining strings containing the url to the webservices and the specific method from the Webservices that we want to use.
+We start by defining strings containing the url of the webservices and the specific method from the Webservices that we want to use.
 In our case a batch cross reference.
 When we do our query we will specify the organism and the source dataset.
 We can also optionally specify a target data source if we only want to map one of them (e.g. Ensembl)

 ```python=3.8.5
 url = "https://webservice.bridgedb.org/"